 Palm Springs, CA 92264

-You may have already seen all over Instagram – #ThatPinkDoor is an iconic spot worth driving by once you’re in Palm Springs.
-Earlier this year, the owners of this home unfortunately had to put up signs prohibiting photography because people were being disrespectful of their property.
+You may have already seen it all over Instagram – #ThatPinkDoor is an iconic spot worth driving by once you’re in Palm Springs.
+Earlier this year, the owners of this home, unfortunately, had to put up signs prohibiting photography because people were being disrespectful of their property.
 The good news is, this neighborhood in general has really modern colorful doors that are Insta-worthy as well.
 Just drive around and see for yourself!
 If you must take a photo in front of this famous pink door, I’m sure nobody would yell at you if you did so quietly or from a distance on street 😉

 Ice Cream & Shop(pe)